 - This provides a level of transparency and assurance that you’re never going to get with informal betting markets.
 And since you’re dealing in cash the whole time, there’s no concern about price volatility or the hassle of selling your items.

-We strongly encourage players to read the fine print and to ask operators questions if they’re unclear on any aspect of a promotional offer – this can reduce the chance of any nasty surprises when it comes to cashing out your winnings.
+We strongly encourage you to read the fine print and to ask operators questions if they’re unclear on any aspect of a promotional offer – this can reduce the chance of any nasty surprises when it comes to cashing out your winnings.